 If the queue limit has been reached, you can check for unused queues and delete them.
 For more information about checks for unused queues, see the blog ‘Checks in Queue Monitor’.

 The total queue capacity used by all the scenarios is also shown in the JMS Resources.

 The master view of the monitor shows how this capacity is distributed between the queues.
 The Size column displays the size of all messages in this queue.

-If the capacity used reaches 80% of the total capacity available, the message appears as a yellow warning message.
-If 100% of the available capacity is used, it appears as a red error message.
+If the capacity used reaches 80% of the total capacity available, the status gets Critical.
+If 98% of the available capacity is used, the status gets Exhausted/Error.

 If the limit is reached, messages can no longer be processed, so you need to keep an eye on this value.
 Make sure that there are no messages stuck in queues!

 Transactions, Consumers and Providers